Office of Institutional Diversity, Equity and Access (IDEA)

-The Office of Institutional Diversity, Equity and Access (I.D.E.A.) works to ensure that the university makes a good faith effort at providing a working and learning environment that is welcoming of diversity and free from discrimination and harassment.
-Applicants for employment, employees, and prospective and enrolled students of the university are protected against discrimination on the basis of race, color, religion, sex, national origin, age, disability, veteran status, and sexual orientation.
+The Office of Institutional Diversity, Equity and Access (I.D.E.A.) operates in a compliance function to address the institutional good faith efforts at providing a working and learning environment that is welcoming of diversity and forestalls illegal discrimination and illegal harassment.
+Applicants for employment, employees, and prospective and enrolled students of the university are protected against discrimination on the basis of race, color, national origin, sex, gender identity, sexual orientation, religion, age, veteran status, or disability.

 Our Primary Activities

-Our office serves the entire University community by engaging in five primary activities:
+Our office serves the entire University community by engaging in nine primary activities:

 - Assisting units in operationalizing the institutional diversity plan in their units

 - Monitoring the diversity representation at the institution

 - Educating (including providing training) students, faculty, and staff about their rights and responsibilities with respect to the prevention of illegal harassment and illegal discrimination, equal opportunity laws, policies, valuing diversity , prevention of sexual harassment and sexual misconduct, and other related topics